oathilkar/deploy-Application-on-tomcat-docker-container-using-Ansible/README.md

 ansible-playbook -i inventories/production/hosts.ini playbooks/deploy-app.yml
 ```

-### Summary

-- **Project Structure**: Organize your project with inventories, playbooks, and roles.
-- **Ansible Playbooks**: Define tasks to deploy the application into a Tomcat Docker container.
-- **Roles**: Use roles to encapsulate tasks for application deployment.
-- **Docker Connection**: Use `ansible_connection=docker` in the inventory file to tell Ansible to communicate with Docker containers.

 This setup provides a scalable approach to deploying applications on Tomcat Docker containers using Ansible.
 Customize the configurations and tasks as needed for your application and environment requirements.